UKJDC represents the views of junior doctors across the UK to the government, royal colleges and educational bodies.

 JDC also continues to ensure that the 2002 terms and conditions of service work for the trainees who remain on this contract.

 In 2019 a legal test case on behalf of JDC secured a binding precedent in England and Wales regarding how monitoring of rotas for those junior doctors on the 2002 contract should be done.
 You can find out more about this case and what support the BMA can offer you if you have been affected.

 The future workforce

-The future of the NHS appears ever changing.
-JDC will continue to work towards appropriate regulation of the Medical Associate Professions and Advanced Clinical Practitioners and seek to ensure the protection of our training time.
+The makeup of the NHS workforce is changing.
+JDC will continue to advocate for appropriate regulation of the Medical Associate Professions and Advanced Clinical Practitioners and seek to ensure the protection of our training time and standards.